comsynth/bar-fights/README.md

 ### Restraints

 * Each section must be 60 seconds
+* Each section must be one of the bpm's listed below
 * Each section must have no more than 6 tracks (3 tracks each, 1 at a time)
 * Where possible create and stick to an audio palette